yannickl88/blog-articles/drafts/service-decoration-in-practice.md

 Okay, nothing special so far.
 So why is this useful?

 ## Extending by decorating

 Requirements keep changing as time goes on.
 What was a good decision now might come to haunt you later on.
 This is why we tend to stick to best-practices and software patterns.
-They have proven themselfs flexiable enough to handle changing situations.
-One that comes to mind when discussing extending a featureset of something is [*Composition over Inheritance*][wiki-composition-over-inheritance].
+They have proven themselves flexible enough to handle changing situations.
+One that comes to mind when discussing extending a feature of something is [*Composition over Inheritance*][wiki-composition-over-inheritance].

 For instance, in our example we want to introduce [caching][fig-psr-6-cache].
 You can do this in a couple of ways, one is to build it into the current implementation.
-Chosing this option will make your repository far more complex and harder to maintain.
-Another is extending the repository and implementating caching.
-However, the cached version is not a [proper subtype][wiki-liskov-substitution-principle] of the doctrine repository, it cannot function without the other.
-Using composition we can best extend the repository's behaviour.
+Choosing this option will make your repository far more complex and harder to maintain.
+Another is extending the repository and implementing caching.
+Yet, the cached version is not a [proper subtype][wiki-liskov-substitution-principle] of the doctrine repository.
+For instance, it cannot function without the other.
+Using composition we can best extend the repository's behavior to allow caching.

-An implementation can look like using the PSR `CacheItemPoolInterface`:
+An implementation using the PSR-6 `CacheItemPoolInterface` can look like:
 ```php
 namespace App\Entity;